-At long last the clasp released, I began to breathe easily.
+At long last the catch released, I began to breathe easily.
 I unlocked the door, went straight into the bedroom, picked up a copy of the memoir and wrote the inscription:

 Thank you for co-writing all my books.
 They would have never been as sublime, without your touch.”

-She also said, that since she was my co-writer, I will have to pay her the fair share for the book and all the subsequent ones we would be writing together.
+She also said, that since she was my co-writer, I would have to pay her the fair share for the book and all the subsequent ones we would be writing together.